 MACHINE PISTOL – A fully automatic Small Arm using a cartridge designed and intended for use in pistols.
 Commonly called a “submachine gun.”

-MAGAZINE DISCONNECT – Sometimes called a magazine safety.
-A mechanism that prevents the gun from being able to fire when the magazine is removed from the gun, even if there is still a round in the chamber.
+MAGAZINE DISCONNECT – A mechanism that prevents the gun from being able to fire when the magazine is removed from the gun, even if there is still a round in the chamber.
 Magazine disconnects are required by law in some states.
+Sometimes called a “magazine safety.”

 MAGAZINE LOADER – A mechanical device to make it easier to fill magazines using less hand strength and without hurting one’s fingertips or thumbs.

 MAGAZINE WELL – The opening in the bottom of the gun into which a box magazine is fed.
-On a semi-auto handgun, the magazine well is at the base of the grip; on a rifle, it is usually placed in front of the trigger guard.
+On a semi-automatic handgun, the magazine well is at the base of the grip; on a rifle, it is usually placed in front of the trigger guard.

 MAGNUM – A term indicating a relatively heavily loaded metallic cartridge or shotshell and a gun safely constructed to fire it.
-It generally indicates a round which cannot be interchanged with other loadings of the same caliber (for example, a .22 Magnum shell does not fit within a firearm designed to fire .22 Long Rifle ammunition).
+It generally indicates a round which cannot be interchanged with other loadings of the same caliber.
+For example, a .22 Magnum shell does not fit within a firearm designed to fire .22 Long Rifle ammunition.

 MAINSPRING – Term often used for the hammer spring.

 MALFUNCTION – A misfeed or other failure to fire which can be cleared on the spot and without tools.